Kaleidoscope Century: Critical reaction

 Writer Jo Walton declared: "Kaleidoscope Century is one of the most unpleasant books I’ve ever read, I can hardly believe I’ve read it again.
 All the same it's a major work and very nearly a masterpiece...
 This is the most unsuitable book for children in the history of the universe...
 But despite making no sense, rape, murder, and a very unpleasant future, it's still an excellently written and vastly ambitious book, with a scope both science fictional and literary.
 That's what ultimately makes it a good book, though I do not like it."

+Kirkus Reviews wrote: "Grim, sinewy, consistently surprising, and—despite Barnes's habitual, and always irksome, present-tense narration— unforgettable."
+Publishers Weekly stated: "Whether or not one is put off by the pervasive cynical mentality, as a picture of the degradation of society in the 22nd century, the novel is gripping."
+Chris Gilmore of Interzone opined that "it's as a study in evil that this book must stand or fall, and as such it falls victim to its own singleminded superficiality."